 The Diversity Charter Lëtzebuerg is a national commitment text proposed for signature to any organisation in Luxembourg wishing to commit to diversity promotion and management through concrete actions that go beyond legal obligations.

-The Charter is supported by seven privileged private and public partners - Deutsche Bank, the Ministry for the Family, Integration and the Greater Region, PwC, Linklaters, RBC Investor & Treasury Services, Sodexo and HSBC Luxembourg - as well as IMS Luxembourg, project leader, and the ABBL as an observer, thus representing an innovative and unique governance model at the European level.
+The Charter is supported by seven privileged private and public partners - Deutsche Bank, the Ministry for the Family, Integration and the Greater Region, PwC, Linklaters, RBC Investor & Treasury Services, Sodexo and HSBC Luxembourg - as well as IMS Luxembourg, project leader.

 Structured around 6 articles, it guides organizations in the implementation of practices that promote cohesion and social equity through networks, workshops and conferences, involving all their employees and partners.